Articles in this section

 How to create a PDF table from ObservableCollection in UWP

 Syncfusion Essential PDF is the UWP PDF library used to create, read, and edit PDF documents.
-Using this library, you can draw the table by using ObservableCollection in a PDF document in UWP platform.
+Using this library, you can draw a table using ObservableCollection in a PDF document on the UWP platform.

-Steps to draw the table using ObservableCollection to the PDF document programmatically:
+Steps to draw the table using ObservableCollection in the PDF document programmatically:

 1. Create a new UWP application project. uwp-table

-2. Install the Syncfusion.Pdf.UWP NuGet package as reference to your UWP applications from NuGet.org. uwp-table1
+2. Install the Syncfusion.Pdf.UWP NuGet package as a reference to your UWP applications from NuGet.org. uwp-table1

 3. In the MainPage.xaml, add a new button as follows.